cconover/author-customization/readme.txt

 == Changelog ==

+= 0.3.1 =
+* Full support for TinyMCE 4.0 which will be released with WordPress 3.9
+* Fixed the plugin upgrade process to ensure deprecated settings are upgraded, and upgrades run more smoothly for all future versions
+* General code cleanup and minor bug fixes

 = 0.3.0 =
 The plugin has been completely rewritten to be object-oriented, in preparation for new features being added in the future, and to make it run more efficiently.